Hello,

 Factorio players collectively played over 88 000 years (on Steam only), which is more than double since the last time we checked in (FFF-365).

-I wont bother with all the statistics this time, but we moved form 0.34 lines of code per one buyer, to 0.24 lines of code per one buyer, so we are getting more efficient I guess :)
+I wont bother with all the statistics this time, but we moved from 0.34 lines of code per one buyer, to 0.24 lines of code per one buyer, so we are getting more efficient I guess :)

 Tests

-I want to restate, that without our almost 6,000 automated tests, we would never be avoid reintroducing old bugs by fixing new bugs, and we hope, that it gets more recognized, and gaming companies, will recognize this approach as the gold standard.
+I want to restate, that without our almost 6,000 automated tests, we would never be able to avoid reintroducing old bugs by fixing new bugs, and we hope, that it gets more recognized, and gaming companies, will recognize this approach as the gold standard.

 Here is our updated video showing all the current tests we have in 4x4 parallel grid, enjoy: